 complaints, especially when there is sluggishness or congestion.
 The antibacterial and antifungal properties of Oregon grape root have been studied effective for conditions like candida overgrowth. (*) It is likewise great for skin disorders and acts as a mild laxative.
 It is often used with other alterative herbs or herbal laxatives in formulations to enhance its medicinal activity.

 Sarsaparilla root (Smilax officinalis) is one of the herbs utilized, along with sassafras (another liver herb) in original version of root beer, actually made from "roots" and intended as a therapeutic liver tonic.
 Sarsaparilla root teas have been used by herbalists throughout the ages for treating conditions associated with joint inflammation, such as gout and arthritis.
 It is also a famous skin healer and was once a primary herb used to treat syphilis due to its antibacterial compounds.
 Some of its active constituents include sarsasaponin, sarsaparilloside, arsasapogenin and sarsapac acid.
-The root has pleasant aroma and a sweet spicy flavor and it a delicious ingredient simmered into root beer tea decoctions made using other cleansing herbs like dandelion root, burdock and spices including cinnamon and ginger root.
+The root has pleasant aroma and a sweet spicy flavor and it is a delicious ingredient simmered into root beer tea decoctions made using other cleansing herbs like dandelion root, burdock and spices including cinnamon and ginger root.

 These are tonic herbs and mushrooms that support the body’s natural liver regulating functions and work directly to nourish healthy liver tissue.